What is knee pain and why does it occur?

 - Pain character: How would you describe the pain? (stabbing, dull, burning)

-- Accompanying symptoms: swelling, stiffness, instability?
+- Accompanying symptoms: Swelling, stiffness, instability?

 The physical examination by a specialist includes various standardized tests that provide information about the affected structures:

-Imaging techniques
+Imaging Procedures

-- Ultrasound: Ideal for soft tissue structures, swelling and inflammation
+- Ultrasound: Ideal for soft tissue structures, swelling, and inflammation

 - CT: Precise bone analysis for complex fractures

-When is a medical examination absolutely necessary?
+When is medical clarification absolutely necessary?

 See a doctor immediately if: